kumar303/jstestnet/README.rst

 JS TestNet lets you turn any web browser into a JavaScript test runner.
-You control everything through a client (like `JsTestNetLib`_); the client talks to the server so it doesn't have to run on the same machine as any web browser.
+You control everything through a client (like `JsTestNetLib`_); the client talks to the server and it doesn't have to run on the same machine as any web browser.

-Here is an example screenshot of Firefox and Chrome simultaneously running a QUnit based test suite.
+Here is a screenshot of Firefox and Chrome simultaneously running a QUnit based test suite.
 You can see a script running in a terminal to kick off the tests and collect results.